robj411/value_of_information_example/README.md

 RR = 1 + (x3-1)\*f(PM2.5).

-We also need the relative risk for the baseline, RR0:
+For our final computation, we also need the relative risk for the baseline, RR0:

 RR0 = 1 + (x3-1)\*f(x1).

-This RR will be a relative increase or a relative decrease from the baseline RR, and this relationship is applied to the baseline burden of disease in order to estimate the burden of disease in the scenario:
+The scenario RR will be a relative increase or a relative decrease from the baseline RR (RR0), and this relationship is applied to the baseline burden of disease in order to estimate the burden of disease in the scenario:

 y = 18,530 \* RR / RR0.